kcghost/busyrc/NixOS.md

 systemd-logind
 --------------

-I believe minirc *could* start this service separatley from systemd itself, if it turns out to be truly necessary for something.
+I believe busyrc *could* start this service separatley from systemd itself, if it turns out to be truly necessary for something.
 A big issue that occurs without it is that X can't get any input from the mouse or keyboard.
 This happens since /dev/input entries are only accessible by root or members of the 'input' group.
 The same goes for some graphics entries for the 'video' group.
 X is started as the user, and the user is not normally a member of either of these groups.

-As far as I understand systemd-logind runs as root, and X negotiates with it for for the file descriptors of these devices, allowing it access despite not being a member. minirc could start this daemon, and I believe it mostly works, but without some further setup I don't care to debug the X log still complains about not being a valid session or something.
+As far as I understand systemd-logind runs as root, and X negotiates with it for for the file descriptors of these devices, allowing it access despite not being a member. busyrc could start this daemon, and I believe it mostly works, but without some further setup I don't care to debug the X log still complains about not being a valid session or something.

 This was a huge pain to debug, and I don't understand why this service is necessary.
 It can be worked around by adding your user to the 'input' and 'video' groups.